smf-steve/mips_subroutine/mips_subroutine.md

          Array data types are also support (the value of $v0 is the address of the array) (the value of $v1 needs to be the length of the array)
-           - int[]:   an array of integers
+           - int[n]:   an array of integers
-           - long[]:  an array of long integers
+           - long[n]:  an array of long integers
-           - char[]:  an array of characters
+           - char[n]:  an array of characters
-           - float[]:  an array of single precision real numbers
+           - float[n]:  an array of single precision real numbers
-           - double[]: an array of double precision real numbers
+           - double[n]: an array of double precision real numbers (where n is a number)

       -s : summarize the execution of the program e.g., sub(1,2,3) returns $v0